UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/03_comparison.md

 ## Graphics Processors

-When looking at the top500 list, you may have noticed that many of the world’s largest supercomputers use some kind of accelerator in addition to standard CPUs.
+Many of the world’s largest supercomputers use some kind of accelerator in addition to standard CPUs.
 A popular accelerator is a General Purpose Graphics Processing Unit, or GPGPU.
 Since we have sen how a modern multicore CPU works, we can also begin to understand the design of a GPGPU.